fzhwenzhou/fzhwenzhou.github.io/_posts/2025-06-16-gemm-optimization.md

 Next, I will propose some "magics" to optimize it without changing the algorithm.

+### Prerequisites
+I assume that you have adequate knowledge in:
+- C language
+- Computer Architecture
+- Compiler
+- Shared Memory Systems
+- Network
+- Principle of GPUs

+If you did not fulfill the prerequisites, it might be difficult for you to understand some concepts.
+Have fun!

 ### Memory Locality
 Some may thought that this part is not related to parallel computing.
 They are actually wrong.
 Improving the memory locality not only better utilizes caches, but also allows the compiler to auto-vectorize code better to achieve data parallelism.
 Therefore, improving the memory locality might be the easier way to improve the performance.